jaredly/j2/Roadmap.md

 - OK so aliases .. maybe I'll only start doing the aliases thing ... hm ...

+OK so ... yeah my syms need to be unique. erg.

 # ENUM Next Steps